 It’s the week of the election!
 In this week’s newsletter, we want to offer some principles from various church traditions that can guide you as you vote.
 Regardless of your positions, please go out and vote!

-- The National Association for Evangelicals offers 8 principles for voting informed by our Christian faith
+- The National Association for Evangelicals offers 8 principles for voting informed by the Christian faith

 - Honest Patriotism, principles to guide voting from the Presbyterian Church USA